Skip to main content

 For decades, persistent cases of torture have been recorded in Africa.
 These cases are generally documented either in places of deprivation of liberty but also during public demonstrations, acts of police blunders, the latter recognized by the ECOWAS Court of Justice in the decision condemning the Togolese State in the case opposing it to Dame Sessi Mélé.
 Clearly, places of deprivation of liberty, in particular places of police custody, are identified as places where cases of torture or cruel, inhuman or degrading treatment are recurrent.
 However, the Convention against Torture prohibits torture or cruel, inhuman or degrading treatment in its Article 2.
 The general observations of the Committee against Torture, following the examination of several countries, bear witness to this.
 Although the majority of African countries have now ratified the Convention against Torture, challenges persist in general, particularly in police custody, regarding the practice of torture and the situation of survivors.
 In light of this, civil society organizations, including those members of the SOS-Torture network, are taking action to prevent and combat torture, particularly in places of detention.

-• The session will be opened by Dr. Diakhate Hamet Saloum, Psychiatrist, member of the Subcommittee for the Prevention of Torture (SPT).
+• The session was opened by Dr. Diakhate Hamet Saloum, Psychiatrist, member of the Subcommittee for the Prevention of Torture (SPT).

-• A lawyer from the Judicial Intervention Group (GIJ) will then share his experience with torture in places of detention and the responses provided within the framework of the GIJ.
-Mr. Henri Wembolua will represent the GIJ and the AUDF organization.
+• A lawyer from the Judicial Intervention Group (GIJ) then shared his experience with torture in places of detention and the responses provided within the framework of the GIJ.
+Mr. Henri Wembolua represented the GIJ and the AUDF organization.

-• The session will then focus on the current situation, challenges, best practices, and prospects regarding detention conditions in Benin and Togo.
-This presentation will be given by Mr. Ralmeg Gandaho, President of the Board of Directors of Changement Social Benin (CSB).
+• The session then focused on the current situation, challenges, best practices, and prospects regarding detention conditions in Benin and Togo.
+This presentation was given by Mr. Ralmeg Gandaho, President of the Board of Directors of Changement Social Benin (CSB).

-• Ms. Faridatou Brym will then detail the specific situation of women and children in places of detention in Togo on behalf of the CACIT.
+• Ms. Faridatou Brym then detailed the specific situation of women and children in places of detention in Togo on behalf of the CACIT.

-• CACIT will conclude the presentation by proposing concrete actions to consolidate the network for a more effective fight against torture and ill-treatment in Africa.
+• CACIT concluded the presentation by proposing concrete actions to consolidate the network for a more effective fight against torture and ill-treatment in Africa.

 Languages spoken: French